🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the changes in number of students in different countries from 2021 to 2024.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph below shows the average house prices in three countries between the years 1997 and 2014.
+Summarise the information by selecting and reporting the main features, and make comparison where relevant.

 See All